ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0012-section-112-blocked-democratic-reform.md

 ---

 ----------------------------------------------------------------------
-6. THE CONTRADICTION: NO CRIMINAL CHARGES FOR AN ALLEGEDLY CRIMINAL ACT
+**6. THE CONTRADICTION: NO CRIMINAL CHARGES FOR AN ALLEGEDLY CRIMINAL ACT**
 ----------------------------------------------------------------------

 The institutional proceedings against the 44 former MPs are based on the claim that their 2021 legislative proposal “endangered the monarchy” or “undermined the constitutional order”.